MicrosoftEdge/MSEdgeExplainers/ShadowDOM/explainer.md

 Since CSS is scoped per Shadow Root, nested Shadow DOM elements would need to inherit at each level.

 ### [`@Sheet`](https://github.com/w3c/csswg-drafts/issues/5629#issuecomment-1407059971)
 This proposal builds on [using multiple sheets per file](https://github.com/w3c/csswg-drafts/issues/5629#issuecomment-1407059971) that introduces a new `@sheet` rule to address the difficulties arising when using JavaScript modules to manage styles.
 The main idea is to enhance the way CSS is imported, managed, and bundled in JavaScript by allowing multiple named stylesheets to exist within a single CSS file.
-We can expand on this proposal to allow stylesheets being directly specified within the HTML markup using attributes `adoptedStylesheets` without requiring JavaScript:
+We can expand on this proposal to allow stylesheets being directly specified within the HTML markup using `adoptedStylesheets` property without requiring JavaScript:

 ```html
 <style>